TheWiseMan03/ninja_template/docs/CREATING_API.md

 ...
 ```

-We create an asynchronous function called handler.
-We do not use a decorator, but we specify the parameters that are usually passed to the decorator in a variable.
+Create an asynchronous function called handler.
+Do not use a decorator, but we specify the parameters that are usually passed to the decorator in a variable.

 The URL will be automatically generated given the path from the root `api/` to your file.
 ```bash